-Car companies market these “smart dashes” as the newest in safe driving technology.
+Car companies market “smart dashes” as the newest in safe driving technology.
 They insist the new screens will make driving less dangerous because of well-integrated voice controls and large touch screens that will keep drivers from fumbling with more dangerous mobile devices.
 Instead of looking down at your phone, you can dictate text messages to your cars, change the song with your steering wheel, and answer calls, all without your eyes leaving the road.
-But is that actually true?

-Say, for a moment, this is a perfect machine and a driver need not take their eyes off the road once to use it.
-With that stipulation in place car companies have reached their goal of “safety”.
-But as drivers we know how treacherous the road is when someone isn’t concentrating on what is around them.
-Someone who is thinking about their next facebook post is going to miss the pothole in their lane and run over it, popping their tire, or swerve at the last second, into the car in the lane next to them.
+Say, for a moment, this is a perfect machine, and a driver need not take their eyes off the road once to use it.
+With that stipulation in place, car companies have reached their goal of “safety.”
+But as drivers, we know how treacherous the road is when someone isn’t concentrating on what is around them.
+Someone who is thinking about their next Facebook post is going to miss the pothole in their lane and run over it, popping their tire, or swerve at the last second, into the car in the lane next to them.

-"$1,500,000.00, Auto Accident, Wrongful Death"
+"$1,500,000.00 Auto Accident / Wrongful Death"

 "$1,200,000.00 Auto Accident / Broken Neck, Punctured Lung"

 "$847,500.00 Dangerous Dog Bite / Facial Injury, Scarring"

 "$600,000.00 Tractor Trailer Crash / Neck Injury, requiring surgery"

 "$595,000.00 (Jury Verdict) Auto Accident / Broken Foot"

 "$546,905.00 Auto Accident / Neck injury, Herniated Disc"